 The final thing to consider is flat feet.
 When the muscles surrounding the leg and feet are not doing their role of supporting the arch properly, the feet can become flat, otherwise known as excessive pronation, resulting in excess pressure being put on the plantar fascia yet again.
 Flat feet are nearly always the result of an incompetent muscle falling behind on its job of creating and maintaining the arch.

-Quite simply in Chiropractic terms, we adjust all of these joints that are not functioning properly, which allows normalisation of the weight bearing issues, removing undue pressure on the plantar fascia.
+We adjust all of these joints that are not functioning properly, which allows normalization of the weight bearing issues, removing undue pressure on the plantar fascia.
 We then work on the soft tissue structures to bring about normal balance in the area, including the calves and all of the muscles under the feet.
 I choose to use therapeutic massage, dry needling and cupping to bring about this necessary balance.
 We also look at the arch and prescribe exercises to strengthen the muscles and orthotics when absolutely necessary.

 Let’s get back to my interesting case, as although it fits into the category of muscular imbalance, it wasn’t caused by the more common muscles, like the calf muscles and a pull on the Achilles tendon.
 It was coming from a completely different area.
 It was a the result of tightness in the toe extensors that was causing the issue.
 What became noticeable on physical assessment was that this patients toes were pulled up even when her foot was in a relaxed position.
 This is a really good test that you can do on yourself to check if you have this same issue.
 Take your shoes and socks off, straighten your legs out on your bed or couch and completely relax your feet.
 Do your toes just remain relaxed or do they seem to curl back towards you slightly?
 Look at the tendons in the top of your foot, are they tight and noticeable?